 FRAXA’s mission is to find effective treatments and a cure for Fragile X by directly funding the most promising research.
 FRAXA’s research portfolio spans the spectrum of basic science, pre-clinical, and clinical research — all coordinated to make the most of each dollar.
 We maintain a diversified approach, developing several treatment strategies in parallel, since success is never certain in developing a single drug.
 We continue to fund research to define the precise defect in the Fragile X brain, because these basic studies may yield additional important therapeutic targets.

 We fund approximately $1.5 million in postdoctoral fellowships and investigator-initiated program grants each year.
-The 2015 deadline is Monday Feb.
-2. This section provides materials including:
+The 2016 deadline is Feb.
+1.

 FRAXA organizes and sponsors conferences where scientists share discoveries, plan collaborations, and bring new researchers into the field.